 Intentions, Not Goals

-A different way to approach awareness — without pressure, streaks, or failure states.
+A different way to approach awareness, without pressure, streaks, or failure states.

 The Shift

-Most apps are built around goals — something you try to achieve.
+Most apps are built around goals, something you try to achieve.
+You either hit the goal or you miss it.

+AwareFlow uses intentions instead.
 An intention is not something you achieve.
 It is a direction you move toward.

 Why Goals Don't Fit Habits

 Most habits are automatic.
-They happen before you notice them.
+They happen before you notice them, which makes traditional goals difficult to apply.

 - "Stop doing this" creates pressure